petrsudoma/sha512-cracker/README.md

 # SHA-512 Hash cracker

 Python script to crack SHA-512 hash using password wordlist.

-You can use common.txt wordlist in the repository which _100k-most-used-passwords-NCSC.txt from [SecLists](https://github.com/danielmiessler/SecLists)_
+You can use common.txt wordlist in the repository which is _100k-most-used-passwords-NCSC.txt from [SecLists](https://github.com/danielmiessler/SecLists)_

 ## Usage